ksheng-/neural-network/README.md

 The example training set can be found in train/voice.train, and the testing set in test/voice.test.
 The initial network weights can be found in models/NNVoice.init.

 After training for 100 epochs with a learning rate of .1 and 5 hidden nodes, the network achieved an f1 score of .970 and an accuracy of .969.
 The network can be found in models/voice.1.100.trained and the results in results/voice.1.100.results.
+Adjusting the number of hidden nodes or learning parameters did not significantly alter the performance.